Creating an executable version of your application – PB Docs 70

 where file size is a major issue, then you might decide to give

-up the speed of machine code and choose Pcode instead.
+up the speed of machine code and choose Pcode instead. - Portability Pcode can be useful for cross-platform applications because it

 is portable.
 You can deploy the same PBD on any Windows or UNIX platform.